always-keep-trying/options_trading/README.md

 - [yfinance](https://ranaroussi.github.io/yfinance/index.html): An open-source tool that uses Yahoo's publicly available APIs to fetch data.
 - [fredapi](https://pypi.org/project/fredapi/): Fetches data from FRED, a trusted data source provided by the Federal Reserve Bank of St.Louis.
 An API key is needed to use this module, please visit [website](https://fred.stlouisfed.org/) to get one.

+[ORATS Delayed Data API](https://orats.com/docs/historical-data-api) is a paid service that provices options historical data.

 ## Set up

 Few notes on the setup
 - Please set your environment variable PYTHONPATH so that you can import the modules in this repo.
 - Please set your environment variable FRED_API_KEY so that you can utilize the fredapi package.
+- Please set your environment variable ORATS_API_KEY so that you can fetch data through their API(paid service).

 Python virtual environment used in this repo can be replicated using [requirements.txt](./requirements.txt)